ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 #### 2. Milestones

 [GitHub Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) can be associated with issues and PRs, but not discussions.
-You can display milestones on GitHub Projects as an additional column, or add them to the Github Project [Roadmap layout](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-roadmap-layout.)
+You can display milestones on GitHub Projects as an additional column, and add them to the Github Project [Roadmap layout](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-roadmap-layout.)
+For more complicated projects which requires a more nested hierarchy, you can also group issue "Epics" into milestones.

-Whilst cross-repo milestones [are not yet supported](https://github.com/orgs/community/discussions/6296), you could consider recording all your issues in your "core" repo, even if the code is split amongst multiple repos.
-This is general good practice and makes it easier to manage work.
+Note that cross-repo milestones [are not yet supported](https://github.com/orgs/community/discussions/6296), an alternative is to record all issues in a "core" repo, even if the code is split amongst multiple repos.
+This makes it easier to manage work.

 #### 3. Labels